-After approval of the notice by the Procurement Official, before a contract may be awarded the District must also publish the notice if the cost of the procurement being considered exceeds \$50,000.
-This publication must be in accordance with Policy CBA.
+After approval of the notice by the Procurement Official, before a contract may be awarded the District must also post the notice if the cost of the procurement being considered exceeds \$50,000.
+This posting must be in accordance with Policy CBA.

-Publication of the notice is also not required for procurements which are for the following procurement items:
+Posting of the notice is also not required for procurements which are for the following procurement items: